1991 Pacific hurricane season: Tropical Storm Andres

 On May 16, the first tropical depression of the season formed to the southwest of Baja California, out of a tropical disturbance that had developed during May 5 within the vicinity of Panama.
 During May 16 the depression gradually developed, before early the next day the National Hurricane Centre declared it a tropical storm and named it Andres.
 The newly named tropical cyclone reached its peak intensity of 60 mph (95 km/h), later that day.
 After maintaining its peak intensity for 24 hours, Andres started to gradually weaken as upper level windshear over the system increased before it dissipated during May 20.
 Throughout its life as a tropical cyclone, Andres moved very little and slowly executed a cyclonic loop, while remaining well away from any land.

 Tropical Storm Blanca

-A well organized tropical wave over northern Africa entered the Atlantic Ocean on May 31.
+A well organized tropical wave over West Africa entered the Atlantic Ocean on May 31.
 The wave never showed signs of organization while crossing the Atlantic.
 It emerged into the eastern north Pacific on June 10.
 It was not until June 13 when the convection associated with the wave became better organized.
 On June 14, Tropical Depression Two-E formed at a location about 515 mi (830 km) from Acapulco, Mexico.